Skip to content

 Configuration

-The daemon is the single owner of ~/.bazilion and all configuration.
-Clients (CLI, web, mobile) are stateless and talk to it over HTTP.
+The daemon is the single owner of ~/.bazilion, SQLite, configuration, secrets, scheduler state, and Agent turns.
+CLI, web, and mobile clients are stateless and talk to it over HTTP.

 ProviderCredential